sc-ventures/cloudbreak-documentation/docs/vm-launch.md

-## Installing Cloudbreak on Your Own VM
+## Installing Cloudbreak on your own VM

 This is an advanced deployment option.
 Select this option if you have custom VM requirements.
 Otherwise, you should use one of the pre-built images and follow these instructions: